Scholars Guide

 • Make connecting with the Carolina Covenant team – the professional staff, the mentors, and the liaisons – a priority each year.

-• Attend Covenant sponsored workshops, discussions, social and other events to build a network of support and increase knowledge, preparedness, and capacity for success.
+• Attend Covenant sponsored workshops, discussions, social events and more to build a network of support and increase knowledge, preparedness, and capacity for success.

 Networking & Career Preparation

-The Carolina Covenant’s support for you leverages a rich network of strategic University partnerships that will benefit you in college and far beyond.
+The Carolina Covenant’s support for you includes a rich network of University partnerships that will benefit you in college and far beyond.
 Covenant Scholars who take full advantage of these opportunities are in the best position to make the most of their Carolina education.

 Connect with a Carolina Covenant Mentor.
-Our Mentors are Carolina faculty, professional staff and administration, and peers at the University who can provide direct support for your individual interests and goals.
-The Covenant’s rich network of professional mentors represent a wide range of academic departments, professional schools, and administration, and have supported thousands of Covenant Scholars along their path to success at the University and beyond to graduate school and career opportunities.
+Our Mentors are Carolina faculty, professional staff and administration, graduate students, and peers at the University who can provide direct support for your individual interests and goals.
+The Covenant’s professional mentors represent a wide range of academic departments, professional schools, and administration, and have supported thousands of Covenant Scholars along their path to success at the University and beyond.
 Covenant Scholars may request a faculty or staff mentor at any stage of their academic journey.

 See our list of outstanding faculty and staff mentors.